Skip to content

 The worldwide incidence of classic galactosaemia is around 1:45,000 live births.
 Some countries screen for galactosaemia in their newborn screening programmes (Ireland, UK, New Zealand and some parts of Australia).
 Because of its autosomal recessive inheritance, galactosaemia is more common in some ethnic groups.

-High risk babies’ diets should exclude galactose, so newborn babies of Irish travelling families are given soy-based formula rather than breast feeds or standard formula until their screening test result is known.
+High-risk babies’ diets should exclude galactose, so newborn babies of Irish travelling families are given soy-based formula rather than breast milk or standard formula until their screening test result is known.

 A bit about galactosemia

-As per definition, “galactosemia” refers to disorders of galactose metabolism that include classic galactosemia, clinical variant galactosemia, and biochemical variant galactosemia (Gene Reviews).
-The most common is classic galactosemia, an autosomal recessive disorder, that occurs due to a defect in the enzyme galactose-1-phosphate uridyl transferase (GALT), important in the transformation of galactose into energy.
+As per the definition, “galactosaemia” refers to disorders of galactose metabolism that include classic galactosaemia, clinical variant galactosaemia, and biochemical variant galactosaemia (Gene Reviews).
+The most common is classic galactosemia, an autosomal recessive disorder caused by a defect in the enzyme galactose-1-phosphate uridyl transferase (GALT), which is important in the transformation of galactose into energy.

-Galactosemia presents after the affected patient receives the sugar galactose, present in milk.
+Galactosaemia occurs after the affected patient receives the sugar galactose, which is present in milk.
 Accumulation of galactose-1-phosphate results in damage to the brain, liver, and kidney.
-The diagnosis is made by measuring the (GALT) enzyme activity (that will be low); by detecting elevated concentration of galactose-1-phosphate in erythrocytes (the substrate); or by testing if there are pathogenic mutations (two copies) in the GALT gene.
+The diagnosis is made by measuring the (GALT) enzyme activity (which will be low), detecting an elevated concentration of galactose-1-phosphate in erythrocytes (the substrate), or testing for pathogenic mutations (two copies) in the GALT gene.
 The presence of a reducing substance in a routine urine specimen may be the first diagnostic clue.

-Liver failure is a predominant finding in galactosemia and, besides that, the affected neonate presents with vomiting, hypoglycaemia due to an inability to metabolise glucose, feeding difficulty, seizures, irritability, jaundice, hepatomegaly, splenomegaly, cataracts and Escherichia coli sepsis
+Liver failure is a predominant finding in galactosemia.
+Besides that, the affected neonate presents with vomiting, hypoglycaemia due to an inability to metabolise glucose, feeding difficulty, seizures, irritability, jaundice, hepatomegaly, splenomegaly, cataracts and Escherichia coli sepsis.

-Treatment of the newborn requires the exclusion of all lactose sources from the diet, instead using lactose-free formulas.
-This must be started immediately after the disorder is suspected clinically, whilst awaiting screening results in high risk groups, or following a positive newborn screening results.
+Treatment of the newborn requires the exclusion of all lactose sources from the diet and the use of lactose-free formulas.
+This must be started immediately after the disorder is suspected clinically while awaiting screening results in high-risk groups or following positive newborn screening results.

-Interestingly, if the galactose-free diet is started early enough, the symptoms will disappear, jaundice will resolve within days, liver and kidney functions return to normal, liver cirrhosis may be prevented and cataracts may clear.
+Interestingly, suppose the galactose-free diet is started early enough.
+In that case, the symptoms will disappear, jaundice will resolve within days, liver and kidney functions will return to normal, liver cirrhosis may be prevented, and cataracts may clear.

 Later in life…